fastapi/fastapi/docs/en/docs/tutorial/path-params.md

 ### Check the docs

-Because the available values for the *path parameter* are specified, the interactive docs can show them nicely:
+Because the available values for the *path parameter* are predefined, the interactive docs can show them nicely:

 <img src="/img/tutorial/path-params/image03.png">